Kaity Tong: Career

 Tong's television career began as a reporter for KPIX-TV in San Francisco, where she worked from 1976 to 1979.
 Originally hired as a writer for the station, Tong was asked to do an on-air test and was immediately promoted to a street reporter, where her first on-air story was a report on the new carts that transported people around the airport.
 In December 1979, she became co-anchor of the 5 p.m. and 11 p.m. newscasts on KCRA-TV in Sacramento, California where she soon became number one-rated out of all the television news personalities in Sacramento.

+Referring to the difficulties of having a family and career, she said at the time: "Anchoring is fun.
+At one time I wanted to be a network reporter, but now I think that is too difficult a life.
+One of these days I want to have a baby."